Triggers

 # Polling triggers

-Polling triggers periodically check for new events by querying the app at intervals based on your Workato plan, which can be as frequent as every five minutes.
-Each poll may retrieve multiple events, potentially creating several jobs from a single poll.
+A polling trigger periodically checks for new events by querying an app at an interval you specify, which can be as frequent as every five minutes.
+Each poll can retrieve multiple events, potentially creating several jobs from a single poll.

-When you stop the recipe, polling triggers cease to fetch new events.
-If you restart the recipe, polling triggers retrieve all events that occurred while the recipe was stopped.
+When you stop a recipe, polling triggers stop fetching new events.
+When the recipe is restarted, the polling triggers retrieve all events that occurred while the recipe was stopped.

 LONG ACTIONS JOB SEQUENCE